-What Is Peripheral Neuropathy?
+What is Peripheral Neuropathy?

-Peripheral neuropathy is a disease of the nerves in your feet.
-It may also eventually affect the arms.
-It may make you unable to sense pain.
-Lack of pain makes you more likely to injure yourself without knowing it.
+Peripheral neuropathy is a disease of the nerves.
+It most often starts in your feet and may also eventually affect the arms.Sensory, motor, or both functions may be affected.
+It may cause pain or make you unable to sense pain.
+Sometimes, weakness occurs as well.
+Lack of pain and weakness makes you more likely to injure yourself without knowing it.
 But you can learn ways to protect your feet from injury.

 Nerves in your feet carry signals to your brain.
 Your brain reads those signals and interprets them as sensations.
 When nerves in your feet are diseased, signals may be disrupted or changed.
 The result may be a lack of feeling (numbness) in your feet or other symptoms (tingling or pain) of peripheral neuropathy.

-Symptoms of peripheral neuropathy begin in your toes.
+Symptoms of peripheral neuropathy usually begin in your toes.
 The symptoms slowly spread up your feet and legs as more nerve is affected.
 These symptoms may decrease sensation in your feet or mask pain.
 Without pain, you may not notice a cut or even a bone fracture.
 Cuts may become infected.
 Fractures may heal poorly and lead to foot deformity.